Mario Party 3: Gameplay

 The players can obtain items for use on the board, and can each carry up to three at a time.
 If a player is carrying an item, they can use it before rolling the dice block.
 Items can aid the player in such ways as providing additional dice blocks or stealing another player's item.
 One item, the Skeleton Key, allows the player to use shortcuts located on each board map.
 Items can be purchased from shops on the board or won from special single-player mini-games initiated by landing on green spaces marked with Toad's head.
-A new addition to Mario Party 3 was Rare Items, being items that are less commonly found but have a powerful effect, e.g. forcing the game to the last five turns.
 Boo appears in certain locations of the map, and can steal coins or a Star from another player on behalf of any player who passes him; stealing coins costs five coins, while stealing a Star costs 50 coins.
 If a player is targeted for their coins, they can limit the amount of coins that Boo steals by repeatedly tapping the A button.

 After all four players have made a movement on the board, a mini-game is initiated.
 The type of mini-game that is played is determined based on the color of space that each player landed on.
-Players that have landed on a green space will be randomly assigned either red or blue as their color. before the mini-game is selected.
+Players that have landed on a green space will be randomly assigned either red or blue as their color before the mini-game is selected.
 If all players are the same color, a 4-player mini-game is played.
-If players are on separate colors, they will split into teams and play either a 1 vs 3 or 2 vs 2 mini-game.
+If players are on separate colors, they will split into teams and play either a 1 vs. 3 or 2 vs. 2 mini-game.
 The specific mini-game is then selected via roulette.
 Before the mini-game's initiation, players can review the rules and controls as well as practice the mini-game.
 Coins are rewarded based on the results of the mini-game, with the winner(s) receiving ten coins.
 Another turn is initiated following the end of a mini-game, and the process is repeated until the allotted number of turns have been completed.